friction2d/friction2d.github.io/_drafts/friction-100.md

 ---
-title: "Friction 1.0.0 Beta 1"
+title: "Friction 1.0.0 Beta 1 released"
 layout: post
 categories: releases
 ---

 # Friction 1.0.0 Beta 1

-Draft for Friction 1.0.0 Beta 1.
+Introducing the first beta release for Friction 1.0.0.
+This versions includes several new features, please test and give us feedback (and issues).

-## Changes
+## The "shiny" stuff

 * Proper support for timecodes
 * New Theme *(work-in-progress)*